akiradeveloper/macro-of-inline/README.md

 ```
 $ macro-of-inline -h
-usage: macro-of-inline [-h] [-v] [-o OUTFILE] [--record [DIR]] INFILE
+usage: macro-of-inline [-h] [-v] [-o OUTFILE] [--record [DIR]]
+                       [--macroize-static-funs]
+                       INFILE

 C Preprocessor to translate inline functions to equivalent macros

 positional arguments:
   INFILE                input filename.
 It does _not_ need to be preprocessed

 optional arguments:
   -h, --help            show this help message and exit
   -v, --version         show program's version number and exit
   -o OUTFILE            output (default:-)
-  --record [DIR]  record the tracks of code translation. specify a directory
+  --record [DIR]        record the tracks of code translation. specify a
-                  if you don't want to use the default directory (default
+                        directory if you don't want to use the default
-                  :record-macro-of-inline)
+                        directory (default:./record-macro-of-inline)
+  --macroize-static-funs
+                        static functions, no matter they are with inline
+                        specifier, are to be macroized
 ```

 ## Limitation